 Austedo may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take Austedo.
 The list below includes factors to consider.

-Certain heart rhythm conditions that affect your QT interval.
-Austedo can raise your risk for developing a heart rhythm problem called long QT syndrome.
+Certain heart rhythm conditions that affect your QT interval: Austedo can raise your risk for developing a heart rhythm problem called long QT syndrome.
 If you already have a condition that affects your heart’s QT interval, Austedo may make your condition worse.
 Tell your doctor about any heart conditions that you have before you start Austedo treatment.

-Liver problems.
-If you have any liver problems, tell your doctor before using Austedo.
+Liver problems: If you have any liver problems, tell your doctor before using Austedo.
 This drug is cleared from your body by your liver.
 If your liver isn’t working correctly, your body may not be able to get rid of the drug.
 This can cause the levels of the drug to build up in your body, which can raise your risk for side effects.
 If you have certain liver problems, your doctor may recommend a different medication for your condition instead of Austedo.

-Alcohol use and Austedo
+Alcohol and Austedo

 Alcohol and Austedo can both make you feel drowsy or tired.
 Drinking alcohol while you’re taking Austedo can make these side effects worse.